The biggest question for all 32 NFL teams: From Eli's future to the Brady-Belichick feud

 Denver Broncos

-Was last year an aberration for Case Keenum or he is going to make this a playoff team?
+Was last year an aberration for Case Keenum or is he going to make this a playoff team?

 There are some who will say Keenum's 2017 season, when he led the Vikings to the NFC Championship Game, will not be repeated.
 Keenum plays the game with a swagger and a confidence that made him a big story last season when he took over as the starter after Sam Bradford went down.
 The Broncos signed Keenum as a free agent, and then didn't draft a quarterback, which says how they feel about him.
 Keenum will take too many chances at times, but I really don't think last year, when he threw 22 touchdown passes and seven picks, was an aberration.
 He will never be a star, but he is plenty good enough to take a team to the Super Bowl and win it.